samnaveenkumaroff/ByteFlow/README.md

 ## License

-MIT License — free for academic and commercial use.
+CIT License — free for academic and commercial use.

 ---